samestrin/llm-interface/docs/USAGE.md

 const message = {
   model: "claude-3-opus-20240229",
   messages: [
+    {
+      role: "user",
+      content:
+        "You are a helpful assistant.
+Say OK if you understand and stop.", },
+    { role: "system", content: "OK" },
     { role: "user", content: "Explain the importance of low latency LLMs." }, ],
 };